Mouth diseases and conditions

 Gingivitis

 Gingivitis is an early form of gum disease.
-It occurs when plaque builds up on your teeth along the gum line.
-Learn about the signs and treatment.
+If untreated it can progress to periodontitis.
+Learn more about the signs and treatment of gingivitis.

 Gum disease